YuriTereschenko/to-do_list_manager/README.md

 # README
-This program allows you to keep a user's to-do list
+This program allows you to keep to-do list

 _It has the following functionality:_
 1. Entering tasks with the name and description of the task